gypsydave5/gypsydave5.github.io/posts/application-request-scope.md

 ---

-Another example, but slightly more understandable, is moving authentication inside the domain.
+Another example, but slightly more understandable, is moving the act of authentication inside our class.
 Returning to the more sane version of our repository:

 ```kotlin